GemeenteNijmegen/component-library/components/listing/README.md

 If you only need one item, a copy-paste from the HTML tab would suffice.

+Please note the usage of the `aria-labelledby` attribute on the anchor and is there to provide a more descriptive label to assistive technology instead of reading all the contents of the children of this anchor and should point to a child element with this unique `id`.

 ### Using the listing-item in a grid

 Let's say you want to create a grid type of listing with multiple items in it,